Social Security Disability Benefits for Schizophrenia

 Can You Get Disability for Schizophrenia?

-A simple diagnosis of schizophrenia is not enough to get disability benefits.
-The individual suffering from schizophrenia must be able to prove that the schizophrenic symptoms prevent him or her from working, despite taking anti-psychotic medication.
+A simple diagnosis of schizophrenia is not enough to get disability benefits; an individual suffering from schizophrenia must be able to prove that the schizophrenic symptoms prevent him or her from working, despite taking anti-psychotic medication.

 Schizophrenia Disability Listing